screaminbug/antaeus/README.md

 Please let us know how long the challenge takes you.
 We're not looking for how speedy or lengthy you are.
 It's just really to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.

+## Brainstorming

+#Currency
+Each Customer has his/her own currency, which is probably the currency of their bank account, and payment processor may or may not accept charging in foreign currency.
+With that and Since there is no constraint that invoice currency must match the customer currency, a currency conversion provider must be made available to the billing service for currency conversion purposes before sending it to the Payment Provider.

+#Scheduling
+Since requirement is to charge invoices on the first of the month, a some kind of scheduler will be needed.
+A scheduled task will need to get all PENDING invoices and then call the Billing Service method pay with them.

+#Possible pitfalls
+Double charging.
+System must be made aware that invoice is being changed to prevent charging the customers multiple times.
+This could happen if, for example, payment will be spread out over the course of day the day and is processed by multiple schedulers

+Proposed solution.
+Add a new status of the invoice, for example PROCESSING which will prevent that from happening, since only the PENDING statuses will be considered for sending to the billing service.

+#Failure in billing service
+A care needs to be taken so that charged invoices are marked as paid.
+If something goes wrong in the billing service after the invoice has been successfully charged, there is a potential for invoices to get stuck in PROCESSING status.
+Possible mitigations
+1. If Billing record was succesfully persisted

+PaymentProvider

 ## Developing

 Requirements: